danielharrell/LectFall2015/Question.md

 than asked.
 But what is it, then, that makes asking different from saying?
 What did I just do, for example, in raising a question about this difference rather than making an assertion about it?
-And what makes my question about it different from my answer about it, if I had some answer to give?
+And what would make my question different from my answer, if I had some answer to give?

-And *do* I
-have any answer to give?
+And *do* I have any answer to give?
 I ask this last question, because I confess I can't make up my mind about the lecture to follow, and what to make of where it goes.
-(Outline two parts of lecture in light of two questions, and a kind of answer to the question. in terms of paradox, but say I don't know whether I resolve the paradox or merely deepen the paradox.)
+I do know I've divided it into two parts.
+In the first part, I will use my example of a clearly prosaic question---what did you have for lunch?---to try to answer, if somewhat simple-mindedly, the question of what questions are.
+But even this simple-minded answer, I think, contains a paradox.
+In the second part of the lecture, then, I will to try to resolve this paradox, but with a suspicion I've only gotten stuck, by turning to my example of a seemingly profound question---why is there something rather than nothing?
+The lecture also has an epilogue, which I'll read if I'm still within the hour by then.

+## Part One

 what come to
 think of it, *do* I have any answer to give?